 This page is a work in progress.
 Many thanks to Kayla Williams, whose article “Women Writing War” in The Los Angeles Review of Books sent me down this road and provided me with the first list of war memoirs by contemporary authors.

 The selection and organization below are personal, and are not intended to be definitive.
 Women did not serve in the U.S. armed forces officially until World War I, so to represent women’s service in earlier periods of American history I’ve chosen writing by some who served as nurses, as spies, and in disguise as men.
 Women also served alongside men as cooks and laundresses, some of whom were given military pensions as early as the Revolutionary War.

-I hope to find much more work by women veterans in the future – especially by women veterans of color, who have served since the Revolutionary War and whose stories are underrepresented in the literature I’ve been able to find to date.
+I expect to see much more work by women veterans in the future – especially by women veterans of color, who have served since the Revolutionary War and whose stories are underrepresented in the literature I’ve been able to find to date.
 (The first woman killed in combat in the service of the United States was Sally St. Clare, described as a Creole woman, who followed her husband into the Continental Army disguised as a man.
 During the Battle of Savannah on December 29, 1778, after her husband was shot, she replaced him at his cannon and continued firing until she herself was shot and killed.
 She was only discovered to be a woman after her death.)

 If you’d like to recommend a book, essay, or poem by a woman veteran for this bibliography, please let me know!

 Histories of Women Veterans, Written by Women Veterans

 Bell, Jerri, and Tracy Crow.
 It’s My Country Too: Women’s Military Stories from the American Revolution to Afghanistan.
 Lincoln: University of Nebraska Press, 2017.